paolo-projects/chatty-server/README.md

 # Chatty-Server

-Un server basilare basato su Socket.io per far funzionare l'app Chatty

-A basic server based on Socket.io to make the Chatty app work
+A basic server running on node.js using Socket.io to make the [Chatty](https://github.com/paolo-projects/chatty) app work